jocortems/labs/interconnect-azure-aws-ipsec-vpn-and-megaport/readme.md

 172.29.255.15  65515  Connected  17:46:21.9738131     1                 1239            1230
 ```

-> :point_right: Notice there are two neighbors in ASN 65515, this is the default ASN used by Azure VPN Gateway and cannot be changed when both ExpressRoute and VPN Gateways are deployed in the same VNET because they are required to establish an iBGP full mesh.
+> :point_right: Notice there are two neighbors in ASN 65515, this is the default ASN used by Azure VPN Gateway and cannot be changed when both ExpressRoute and VPN Gateways are deployed in the same VNET as described in the official Azure documentation [here](https://docs.microsoft.com/azure/expressroute/expressroute-howto-coexist-resource-manager#limits-and-limitations).
+This is because all gateways, including Azure Route Server, deployed in a VNET are required to establish an iBGP full mesh.
 This is because whenever ExpressRoute gateway is deployed in the VNET, regardless of whether it is connected to an ExpressRoute circuit or not, it is responsible to program all routes learned across all gateways in the VNET (this includes ExpressRoute Gateways, VPN Gateways and Azure Route Server) into the Azure fabric.
 Care must be taken when associating route tables with the GatewaySubnet; as a best practice always add a route pointing to the GatewaySubnet address space, and RouteServerSubnet if present, with next-hop type "VirtualNetwork" to route tables associated with the GatewaySubnet, otherwise the iBGP sessions might break, causing the removal of all routes learned by Azure VPN Gateway and Azure Route Server from Azure fabric, which most likely will result in an outage.

 Using Azure CLI, list the routes learned by Azure ExpressRoute Gateway and verify it is learning the AWS VPC address space: